HeardLibrary/linked-data/vanderbot/convert-config.md

 (or `python3` if your installation requires it).

-The output CSV files will have the path (filename and location) similar to what is specified within the configuration file.
-The only difference is that the file names have an `h` prepended to avoid accidentally overwriting any existing files that might have the same name.
+The output CSV files will have file names similar to those specified within the configuration file.
+The only difference is that the file names will have an `h` prepended to avoid accidentally overwriting any existing files that might have the same name.
 Those files have only the column headers with no item data.
-So they require additional processing (in addition to the removal of the `h` prefix) before they can be used.
+So they need additional processing (in addition to the removal of the `h` prefix) before they can be used.

 The output CSV files and metadata description file will be written to the directory specified by the `data_path` key in the configuration files.